rajeshtezu/english-language/vocabulary/norman-lewis-wpme/how-to-flatter-your-friends/session-34.md

-S - 34

-(1) no fatigue :
+## no fatigue

-    - indefatigable :  unable to be fatigued (literally) -> indefatigability (noun)
+- `indefatigable`: unable to be fatigued (literally)
+  - `indefatigability` (noun)

-(2) how simple can one be? :
+## how simple can one be?

-    - ingenuous : frank, open, artless (complementary) -> ingenuousness (noun)
+- `ingenuous`: frank, open, artless (complementary)
+  - `ingenuousness` (noun)

-    - ingenious : shrewd, clever, inventive
+- `ingenious`: shrewd, clever, inventive
-          -> ingenuity or ingenuousness (both noun)
+  - `ingenuity` or `ingeniousness` (noun)

-    - naive : they have not learned the ways of the world -> naivete (noun)
+- `naive`: they have not learned the ways of the world
+  - `naivete` (noun)

-    - credulous : a willingness to believe almost anything, no matter how fantastic.
+- `credulous`: a willingness to believe almost anything, no matter how fantastic.

-    - credulity : like naivete, usually results, again from ignorance or inexperience, or perhaps from an inability that human beings are capable of lying.
+- `credulity`: like naivete, usually results, again from ignorance or inexperience, or perhaps from an inability that human beings are capable of lying.

-    - gullible : easily tricked, easily fooled, easily imposed one -> it is a stronger word than stupidity than from ignorance or inexperience.
+- `gullible`: easily tricked, easily fooled, easily imposed one
+  - it is a stronger word than stupidity than from ignorance or inexperience.

-  Distinction :
+**Distinction**:

-    (1) ingenuous: frank, not given to concealment
+- `ingenuous`: frank, not given to concealment
-    (2) naive : inexperienced, unsophisticated, trusting
+- `naive`: inexperienced, unsophisticated, trusting
-    (3) credulous : willing to believe; not suspicious or skeptical.
+- `credulous`: willing to believe; not suspicious or skeptical.
-    (4) gullible : easily tricked
+- `gullible`: easily tricked

-(3) belief and disbelief :
+## belief and disbelief

 latin root : [credo (to believe)]

-      -> credulous : full of believiness [ credo + -ous(full of)]
+- `credulous`: full of believeness [credo + -ous(full of)]
-      -> credit :
+- `credit`:
-      -> credible : which can be believed
+- `credible`: which can be believed
-      -> incredulous attitude : an attitude of skepticism, of non-belief -> incredible story : one that cannot be believed -> incredible characters : persons who are so unique that you can scarcely believe they exist.
+- `incredulous attitude`: an attitude of skepticism, of non-belief
+- `incredible story`: one that cannot be believed
+- `incredible characters`: persons who are so unique that you can scarcely believe they exist.

-    NOUNS :
+**Nouns**:

-    - credulity
+- `credulity`
-    - incredulity
+- `incredulity`
-    - credibility
+- `credibility`
-    - incredibility
+- `incredibility`

-(4) what people believe in : [credo (to believe)]
+## what people believe in : [credo (to believe)]

-  (i) credo : person belief, code of ethics; the principles by which people guide their action.
+1. `credo`: person belief, code of ethics; the principles by which people guide their action.
-  (ii) creed : a close synonym of credo; in addition, a religious belief, such as catholicism, judaism, protestantism, hinduism, etc.
+2. `creed`: a close synonym of credo; in addition, a religious belief, such as catholicism, judaism, protestantism, hinduism, etc.
-  (iii) credence : belief
+3. `credence`: belief
+   > eg: I place no credence in his stories.
+   >
-                  eg: I place no credence in his stories. why should I give any credence to what you say.
+   > why should I give any credence to what you say.
-  (iv) credentials : a document or documents proving a person's right to a title or privilage (i.e, a right to be believed)
+4. `credentials`: a document or documents proving a person's right to a title or privilege (i.e, a right to be believed)
-                     eg : the new ambassador presented his credentials to the state departement.
+   > eg: the new ambassador presented his credentials to the state department.

-(5) heads and tails :
+## heads and tails

-   - disingenuous : crafty, cunning, dishonest, artful, insincere, untrustworthy and they are all of these while making a pretense of being simple, frank, and aboveboard.
+- `disingenuous`: crafty, cunning, dishonest, artful, insincere, untrustworthy - and they are all of these while making a pretense of being simple, frank, and aboveboard.
-                    - disingenuousness (noun)
+  - `disingenuousness` (noun)

 ---

-Helping Words
+## Helping Words

-    (1) expedient :
+- expedient:
+  - **(adj)**: (of an action) convenient and practical although possibly improper or immoral.
+  - **(n)**: a means of attaining an end, especially one that is convenient but possibly improper or immoral.
-    (2) reservoir : (जलाशय) a large natural or artificial lake used as a source of water supply.
+- reservoir: (जलाशय) a large natural or artificial lake used as a source of water supply.